hindu-comm/weblogs/manasataramgini/2014/05/2014-05-21_the-engineer-the-dead-fish-and-the-bag-of-earth-iv.md

 together with your woman,
 if deeply enjoying these matters
 does not provide liberation
-saraha says how can consciousness be liberated\!
+saraha says how can consciousness be liberated!

 Temülen asked how if the old tathAgata had shown that consciousness was an illusion itself, could any question of liberating it arise.
 It struck Lootika that it was a rather Astika way of putting things and wondered